pulse2percept/pulse2percept/doc/topics/implants.rst

     The :py:class:`~pulse2percept.implants.ElectrodeArray`.

 ``eye``
-    The implanted eye for retinal systems.
+    for retinal systems: the implanted eye

 ``placement``
     Where the device sits relative to the tissue it stimulates (``'epiretinal'``, ``'subretinal'``, ``'suprachoroidal'``,
     ``'epicortical'``, ``'intracortical'``), or ``None`` for a generic array.

+``technology``
+    Stimulation technology, such as ``'photovoltaic'``, where specified.

+``family``
+    Named device family, where applicable.

 ``encoder`` and ``raster``
     Optional device behavior used when visual input is converted to electrical stimulation.
 These are covered later in :ref:`topics-encoders` and :ref:`topics-rasters`.

-An implant holds no stimulus.
+New in v0.11.0: An implant holds no stimulus.
 What it delivers is derived from a source, on demand, by :py:meth:`~pulse2percept.implants.ProsthesisSystem.prepare_stim`.

 Basic use
 ---------